 What’s different about Extended Benefits?

 Extended Benefits come with strict job search requirements that are different from regular unemployment job search requirements and the consequences for failing to meet these requirements are high.
 If you apply and qualify for Extended Benefits when searching for work is required, we’ll send you new instructions for conducting your job search.
 See the COVID-19 update below.

 How many weeks of Extended Benefits can I get?

 On Dec.
 13, 2020, federal law reduced the number of EB weeks available from 20 to 13.
-You can currently receive up to 13 weeks if you are qualified.
-The U.S. Department of Labor decides how many weeks are available under this program.
-We’ll notify you if that number changes or if the Extended Benefits program ends.
+Then, due to the lower unemployment rate in Washington state, the U.S. Department of Labor notified us that our state’s Extended Benefits program ends on March 13, 2021.